-Old Bay and Chocolate Eclairs
+Old Bay Chocolate Eclairs

 Ingredients for Crème Pâtissière

-- 1 cup whole milk (250mL)
+- 1 cup full fat milk or whole milk

 - 1 teaspoon vanilla bean paste

-- 1 whole egg
+- 1 whole large egg

 - 2 egg yolks

-- ½ cup caster sugar (100g)
+- ½ cup superfine granulated sugar or caster sugar

-- 2½ tablespoon cornflour
+- 2½ tablespoon cornstarch

 - 2 teaspoon Old Bay seasoning